cardillan/mindcode/README.markdown

 2. Download `mindcode.jar` from the [releases page](https://github.com/cardillan/mindcode/releases) and place it in a directory on your computer.
 3. To run the command line compiler, use `java.exe -jar mindcode.jar <arguments>`.
 Provide full paths to the `java.exe` file from the Eclipse Temurin installation created in the first step, and to the `mindcode.jar` file downloaded in the second step. `<arguments>` are the command line arguments passed to the Mindcode compiler.

-For example, the following command compiles `program.mnd` into `program.mlog` and copies the resulting mlog code into the clipboard:
+For example, the following command compiles `program.mnd` into `program.mlog`, copies the resulting mlog code into the clipboard and attempts to send it directly to Mindustry (the [Mlog Watcher](/doc/syntax/TOOLS-MLOG-WATCHER.markdown) mod must be installed for that):

 ```
-java.exe -jar mindcode.jar cm program.mnd program.mlog -c
+java.exe -jar mindcode.jar cm program.mnd program.mlog -c -w
 ```

 Documentation for the command line tool is available [here](doc/syntax/TOOLS-CMDLINE.markdown).